LabKey/gradlePlugin/README.md

 * Fix problem with cleanNodeModules task dependency when using yarn instead of npm
 * Let test harness locate WebDriver binaries
 * Pass along all 'webtest' and 'webdriver' properties from TeamCity
+* Don't lock Gradle daemon to a particular Tomcat version

 ### version 1.10.1
 *Released*: 27 February 2020